Sokrates1989/flutter_meal_tracker_demo/README.md

 - `day_meals`: Connects a day to its respective meals.

 The app uses a composite primary key in `day_meals` to uniquely identify meals for each day and meal type.

+## Database Implementation Highlights

+### 1. Single Point of Access with DataHandler

+The **DataHandler** acts as the single point of access for retrieving data within the app.
+Whether the data is fetched from the online database through the API or from the local SQLite database, the interface for the developer remains consistent.

+- **How it Works**: The `DataHandler` checks if there is a local database available and then decides whether to use the `ApiHandler` (for online data) or the `DatabaseWrapper` (for local data).
+This abstraction simplifies data retrieval and eliminates the need for the developer to handle multiple data sources directly.

+### 2. Separation of Logic into Repos

+Both **ApiHandler** and **DatabaseWrapper**, as well as **DataHandler**, separate their logic into specific repositories (repos) for **meal** and **user interactions**.

+- **Why This Matters**: By splitting logic into separate repos for meals and users, the codebase remains more maintainable.
+Each repository focuses on a specific area of logic, making it easier to modify or extend individual pieces of functionality.
+This design prevents the creation of large, unmanageable files and promotes clean, organized code.

 ## Plugins Used